Tuition & Finances

 - CAD 50,265.44 for international students

-Tuition fees are payable in three equal installments in the first week of January, May and September.
-If you are granted an admission offer, a non-refundable $ 5,000 deposit will be required within two months from the offer date to secure your place in the program.
-This will be applied towards your first tuition installment in January.
+Tuition fees are payable in three equal instalments in the first week of January, May and September.
+If you are granted an admission offer, a non-refundable CAD 5,000 deposit will be required within two months from the offer date to secure your place in the program.
+This will be applied towards your first tuition instalment in January.

 In addition to tuition fees, all students must pay:

 - CAD 232.50 per year for the AMS/GSS Extended Health Plan.
 You must pay your AMS/GSS Extended Health Plan fee in full in January.
 There are opt-out provisions for students with equivalent personal insurance.

-All new international students must also pay an annual $180 i-Med fee (payable in full in January).
+- All new international students must also pay an annual CAD 180 i-Med fee (payable in full in January).

-You can read more about these fees on the UBC Graduate Students website.
+You can read more about these fees on the UBC Student Services website.

-Aside from the merit-based award, there no other scholarships, grants or funding offered by UBC for MEL or MHLP students.
+Aside from the merit-based award, there are no other scholarships, grants or funding offered by UBC for MEL or MHLP students.
 Students who require financial assistance are encouraged to look for external scholarships or loans that may be available to them.